jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 ## Initial Configuration

+The default configuration has all scaling activities disabled in all fleets.
+In the DynamoDB table `CloneSquad-test-Configuration`, to enable auto-scaling, create a record with these 2 items:
+* `Key` with the string value `ec2.schedule.desired_instance_count` ,
+* `Value` with the string value `-1`.

-The default configuration has autoscaling in/out active and a directive defined to keep the serving fleet with, at least, 2 serving/healthy instances.
+A pre-defined directive is already set to keep the autoscaled serving fleet with, at least, 2 serving/healthy instances.
 Vertical scaling is disabled; 'LightHouse' mode as well.
 In this default configuration, CloneSquad does not make distinction between Spot and On-Demand instances managing them as an homogenous fleet.

 Better benefits can be obtained by using [vertical scaling](docs/SCALING.md#vertical-scaling) and instance type priorities.